artalar/reatom/docs/src/content/docs/compat/react-v1.md

 <!-- CHECK "packages/*/README.md" -->

-This is compatible package witch allow you to use `@reatom/core-v1` with react.
+This is compatible package which allow you to use `@reatom/core-v1` with react.
 All docs is [here](/adapter/npm-react/).

 ## Setup batching for old React